Naval History Homepage and Site Search

 on to Naval Events, OCTOBER 1939

-Note: all vessels and aircraft are British or Dominion unless otherwise identified or implied - all ships lost in bold - click for abbreviations.
+Note: all vessels and aircraft are British or Dominion unless otherwise identified - click for abbreviations.

 Corrections with thanks to Donald Bertke